IBMTechSales/klp-workshop-labs/2158-Docker-Containers+OpenShift/2158-Part2-IntroOpenshift/README.md

         - The namespace where the resource is running is `myproject`
         - Though not shown here, any labels associated with the resource.
 We will see the use of labels later.
     - The `spec` section defines the details specific to this kind of resource:
         - The `selector` defines details of the `pods` that this `deployment` will manage.
-The `matchLabels` attribute with value `app: hello-openshift` means this `deployment` instance will search for and manage all pods whose labels contain `app: hello-openshift`.
+The `matchLabels` attribute with value `app: httpd` means this `deployment` instance will search for and manage all pods whose labels contain `app: httpd`.
     - The `replicas: 2`  field specifies the number of instances to run.
     - The `template` section describes information about how to run the container image and create the `pods`:
         - The `labels` section specifies what labels to add to the pods being to be created.
 Note that it matches the labels defined in the `selector`.
         - The `containers` section specifies where to fetch the container image and which ports to expose.
-For our example, the image to run is `openshift/hello-openshift`.
+For our example, the image to run is `openshift/httpd`.
+    - The `stratey` section defines how to create, upgrade, or downgrade different versions of applications.
+        - The `RollingUpdate` strategy is the default strategy.
+It  allows you to update a set of pods without downtime.
+It replaces pods running the old version of the application with the new version, one by one.
     <br/>

 4. Wait for both pods to be running: